canonical/maas/docs/physical-zones.rst

-If you are concerned about availability of services you deploy through MAAS, a physical zone could be on one power supply, or it could be an entire data center location, or an area of your network that is unlikely to suffer problems when another zone experiences an outage.
+If you are concerned about availability of services you deploy through MAAS, a physical zone could be on one power supply, or it could be an entire data centre location, or an area of your network that is unlikely to suffer problems when another zone experiences an outage.

 For example, you might roll out separate instances of the same web application